Dale C. Allison Jr.

 Profile

-Dale C. Allison Jr. is Princeton Theological Seminary’s Richard J. Dearborn Professor of New Testament.
-He earned his MA and his PhD from Duke University.
-His academic research has focused on the historical Jesus, the Gospel of Matthew, the Sayings Gospel (Q), early Jewish and Christian eschatology, inner-biblical exegesis, the history of the interpretation and application of biblical texts, and the Jewish Pseudepigrapha.
+Dale C. Allison, Jr. is the Richard J. Dearborn Professor of New Testament at Princeton Theological Seminary.
+He earned his MA and PhD from Duke University.
+His academic research and publications include the historical Jesus, the Gospel of Matthew, Second Temple Judaism, and the history of the interpretation and application of biblical texts.
 His book, Constructing Jesus, was selected as “Best Book Relating to the New Testament” for 2009–2010 by the Biblical Archaeology Society.
-He served for several years as the main New Testament editor for de Gruyter’s international Encyclopedia of the Bible and Its Reception and has been on the editorial boards of New Testament Studies, Journal for the Study of the Historical Jesus, Journal for the Study of the New Testament, Horizons in Biblical Theology, Journal of Biblical Literature, and Review of Biblical Literature.
-On a more popular level, he has written books on the Sermon on the Mount, George Harrison, religious experience in the modern world, and death and what might lie beyond.
-His book on Jesus’ resurrection will be out in 2021, and he is currently working on a book entitled, The Persistence of Religious Experience.
-He is an ordained elder in the PC (USA).
+His most recent books are The Resurrection of Jesus: Apologetics, Polemic, History and Encountering Mystery: Religious Experience in a Secular Age.
+He served for several years as the main New Testament editor for de Gruyter’s international Encyclopedia of the Bible and Its Reception and has been on the editorial boards of multiple academic journals.
+On a more popular level, he has written books on George Harrison, religious experience, and death and what might lie beyond.

 Select Publications